 Laminate Flooring on Stairs

-Prior to installing Dupont Laminate flooring on stairs you must repair any damaged portion of the tread and riser, remove any loose paint and old adhesive.
-Underlayment that is not fully glued to the back a plank must be removed.
+Prior to installing DuPont Laminate Flooring on stairs, you must repair any damaged portion of the tread and riser and remove any loose paint and old adhesive.
+Underlayment that is not fully glued to the back of a plank must be removed.

-Measure and cut a laminate plank to fit snug from left to right, and against the back of the tread, leave adequate space in front of the tread to accommodate the installation of a Stair Nose molding.
+Measure and cut a laminate plank to fit snug from left to right, and against the back of the tread; leave adequate space in front of the tread to accommodate the installation of stair nose molding.
 The stair nosing will overlap the edge of the planks on the tread and riser.

 Dupont Laminate planks will effectively cover treads and risers.